Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: The Metamodel for Psoa Atoms of PSOA RuleML

 Collections of atoms broader than one subcube (which represents a basic category) can be specified by just omitting constraints for some dimensions.
-For example, omitting all constraints but one, {\it single-tuple atoms} specify all oidless or oidful, m=1 tuple, k$\geq$0 slot, perspeneutral or perspectival atoms.
+For example, omitting all constraints but one, {\it single-tuple atoms} specify all oidless or oidful, m=1 tuple, k$\geq$0 slot, independent or dependent atoms.
 Further non-basic categories of atoms can be constructed as the union of basic or non-basic categories.
-In particular, {\it oidless, m=1 tuple, k$\geq$0 slot, perspectival atoms} can be constructed as the union of relationship and relpairship atoms.
+In particular, {\it oidless, m=1 tuple, k$\geq$0 slot, dependent atoms} can be constructed as the union of relationship and relpairship atoms.